Pokrt/dleap_tutorial/basics/visibility_item.md

 You can hide different page objects like text fields, etc. This is useful when you want to hide a part of the form in a certain stage.

-::: tip Task
+::: tip Exercise
 Try to change the visibility of the text field in stage "Submitted".
 :::

-::: details Example
+::: details Step-by-Step Solution

 1\.
 Go to workflow tab